blaszczyk/TuringMachine/README.md

 run mvn install

-apply sql/createtables.sql to your DB
+run mvn bn.blaszczyk:ROSE:createDb

 run ./turingservice

 create your TM at http://localhost:4053/web

-or load sql/pingpong.sql
+or load sql/pingpong.sql to your DB

 run your TM at http://localhost:4053/turing/1